From the tiny fork on the table to the highest skyscraper, stainless steel has become an integral part of modern life.

 There are 150+ grades of stainless steel, among which only 15 are abundantly used in everyday applications.

 Uses of Stainless Steel

 Below are some of the most common uses of stainless steel.

 1. Food and Catering

 Stainless steel is commonly seen as kitchen accessories, cutlery, and cookware.
-From knife blades with sharp edges to molded shapes like cookers, grills, sinks, saucepans- the presence of stainless steel is essential.
+From knife blades with sharp edges to molded shapes like cookers, grills, sinks, and saucepans- the presence of stainless steel is essential.
 It’s also used as a finish for refrigerators, countertops, and dishwashers.

 2. Offshore Technology

 In offshore technology, stainless steel is mainly used in the pipework.
 They are used to transport hydrocarbons, petrochemicals, etc. for seawater systems.
-They are often the best choice for offshore systems given their resistance to corrosive effects of seawater.
+They are often the best choice for offshore systems given their resistance to the corrosive effects of seawater.

 3. Seawater Desalination Plants

 Stainless steel’s great mechanical properties make it an essential material for seawater reverse osmosis units (SWRO).